 Related article: The Block 2020: Week 9 — Hallway, powder room and laundry reveal

 Harry and Tash

-Yes, it was another emotional week for Tash as she put herself down for last week’s ‘poor budget management’, which is an extra tough pill to swallow considering her actual job is a Project Manager.
+Yes, it was another emotional week for Tash!
+She put herself down for last week’s ‘poor budget management’, which is an extra tough pill to swallow considering her actual job is a Project Manager.

 We might roll our eyes at all the tears, but we know it all looks a lot easier from the comfort of your own couch.
 Pretty sure we’d be in tears 99% of the time too if we were ever on the show!
 Due to budget issues, they started this week with $15,000 less than the other teams to complete their studio and garage reveal.

-But thankfully, they won this week’s challenge (which for once, was actually a relevant one — reupholstering a chair from their home’s era to use in their studio) and nabbed themselves some much-needed cash.
+But thankfully, they won this week’s challenge and nabbed themselves some much-needed cash.

 Ouch… these guys got burned this week.
 With not enough budget (or time) they delivered an unfinished studio and garage.

 Let’s start with the positives though!
-They presented a completely self-contained studio which as we know from previous years, could pay off big time come auction day.
+They presented a completely self-contained studio which could pay off big time come auction day.

 The judges loved the artwork in the studio, the bathroom tile choice and… that’s kind of where the positive things stopped.

 They felt the kitchen was too big and there should have been a more obvious work from home space.
-The bathroom, delivered unfinished, had a bit of an awkward layout and could have been better planned to make it more functional.
+The bathroom, delivered unfinished, had a bit of an awkward layout.
+It could have been better planned to make it more functional.